cvitter/mattermost-jenkins-slash/README.md

 # Using the Slash Command

 Once the slash command is set up it is quite easy to use.
-If users have any questions simply type `/jenkins` will return command help as shown in the screenshot below:
+If you have any questions you can simply type `/jenkins` will return command help as shown in the screenshot below:

 ![Screenshot of the help function](images/help.png)